New Jerusalem: Antiochene Persecutions, Hasmonean High Priesthood

 The Animal Apocalypse within 1 Enoch (chapters 85–90), is another example where conflict sparks hopes for the New Jerusalem.
 First Enoch is an apocalyptic response to the persecutions under Seleucid Emperor Antiochus IV.
 In 167 BCE, Emperor Antiochus returned from fighting in Egypt to quell a revolt in Jerusalem led by Jason, the former High Priest.
 An agitated Antiochus imposed harsh restrictions on Jewish religion.
-Circumcision, feast celebration, Sabbath observance were all banned.
+Circumcision, feast celebration, and Sabbath observance were all banned.
 Antiochus ordered the burning of Torah copies.
 Jews were required to eat pork.
 The worst oppression came in the desecration of the Temple.
 A polytheistic cult was formed, and worship of YHWH abolished.
 A statue to a Seleucid deity was constructed on the Jewish altar.

-First Enoch was written in the wake of this calamity between 166 BCE-163 BCE.
+First Enoch was written in the wake of this calamity between 166 BCE–163 BCE.
 For the author of 1 Enoch, history is a steep descent into evil from the utopia in Eden.
 The author's vision of the eschaton centers on the restoration of Jerusalem: "I saw until the owner of the sheep brought a house, new and larger and loftier than the former" (1 Enoch 90:29).
 In this New Jerusalem passage, the sheep are the Jewish people, the builder is God, and the house is the Temple.
-During the same time period, the Dead Sea scrolls contain a New Jerusalem tradition formed out of strife.
+During the same time period, the Dead Sea Scrolls contain a New Jerusalem tradition formed out of strife.
 As a tiny Jewish sect living in the caves of Qumran, the Essenes opposed Temple leadership and the High Priesthood in Jerusalem.
 Their condemnation of the Temple focused on criticizing High Priests.
 They were also frustrated that Judean Kings were also given the role of High Priest.
 The Essenes were not against the institution of the Temple and its cult per se.
 The Essenes at Qumran predicted the reunified twelve tribes to rise together against Roman occupation and incompetent Temple leadership and re-establish true Temple worship.

 The surviving New Jerusalem texts in Qumran literature focus specifically on the twelve city gates, and on the dimensions of the entire new city.
 In 4Q554, the gates of Simeon, Joseph, and Reuben are mentioned in this partial fragment.
 For the author of this fragment, the New Jerusalem's twelve gates signify the reunification of the twelve tribes of Israel.
 In 5Q15, the author accompanies an angel who measures the blocks, houses, gates, avenues, streets, dining halls, and stairs of the New Jerusalem.
 There are two important points to consider regarding the Qumran Essenes.
 First, we do not have enough scroll fragments to completely analyze their New Jerusalem ideologies.
 Second, based on the evidence available, the Essenes rebelled against Temple leadership, not the Temple itself.
 Their vision of the New Jerusalem looked for the reunification of the twelve tribes around an eschatological Temple.